-With a reduction in the Council services during 2020/21, the vacancy turnaround time was impacted during 2020/21, and this was due to a combination of supply shortages affecting necessary works to vacant properties, restrictions on viewings and house moves, and delays resulting from some applicants being unable to attend property viewings due to their legal requirement to self-isolate.
-The Department has responded well to the challenges posed by the coronavirus pandemic, and the void turnaround figure has seen a significant improvement throughout Q1 to Q3.
+With a reduction in the Council services during 2020/21, the vacancy turnaround time was impacted during 2020/21, and this was due to a combination of supply shortages affecting necessary works to vacant properties, restrictions on viewings and house moves and delays resulting from some applicants being unable to attend property viewings due to their legal requirement to self-isolate.
+The Department has responded well to the challenges posed by the coronavirus pandemic, and the void turnaround figure has seen a significant improvement throughout Q1 to Q3, though the turnaround time has increased due to repairs on vacant properties being delayed due to contractor supply chain and labour issues resulting from covid related staff absences.

-The Coronavirus Act 2020 introduced measures to ensure no-one lost their home as a result of the pandemic by suspending eviction proceedings, though due to the fluctuation in coronavirus transmissions, legislation has been under review and updated at several points of the pandeminc.
-From 1st June 2021, the notice period was 4 months in most cases, and evictions could be initiated and enforced for all eviction reasons, however, the length of the notice could vary depending on the reason for the eviction.
-Therefore, between the 1st June 2021 to 31st July 2021, if the tenant had more than 4 months' rent arrears, a 2-month notice could be issued.
-Between the 1st August 2021 and the 30th September 2021, tenants with less than 4 months' rent arrears could be given a 2-month notice, and a 4-week notice could be issued where there are 4 months' arrears or more.
+The Coronavirus Act 2020 introduced measures to ensure no-one lost their home as a result of the pandemic by suspending eviction proceedings, though due to the fluctuation in coronavirus transmissions, legislation has been under review and updated at several points of the pandemic.
 As of 1st October 2021, all tenants for any valid eviction reason can now be given a 2-month notice, and tenants with rent arrears can be issued with a 4-week notice if they are a secure tenant, and a 2-week notice if they are an assured tenant.
-However, the number of evictions to be initiated and carried out during 2021/22 is still expected to be low.
+The number of evictions has now begun to increase since Q4 2021/22.